The ultimate 3 to 10-day Tulum itinerary for first-timers

 If it’s departure day you may want to enjoy as much time as you can on the beach before leaving for Cancun Airport.

-To get to Tulum Airport, I would book a transport service with a reputable company to make sure they come on time and don’t overcharge you.
+To get to Tulum Airport, I would book a private transfer with Cancun Airport Transportation, a reputable company, to make sure they come on time and don’t overcharge you.

 Tulum Itinerary FAQ